 Competition is intensifying in the nascent eVTOL market as large and small companies alike position themselves to take advantage of a potentially huge market.
 While the commercial viability of the low-cost eVTOL urban air taxi market is still a decade away, a number of interim business models could be operational within the next few years.
-Among the most likely commercial applications are cargo delivery, air ambulances, fire suppression, and rural passenger services.
+Among the most likely commercial applications аге carqo deliverv. ambulances. air fire suppression. and rural passenger services.